apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

   ------
     This is a special version of the NuttShell (nsh) configuration that is tailored for network testing.
-This version derives from nsh configuration so manhy of the notes apply there except as noted below.
+This version derives from nsh configuration so many of the notes there apply here except as noted below.

     NOTES:

     1. Networking is enabled.
 The LPCXpressio-LPC54628 has an SMC _LAN8720 PHY and RJ45 network connector.
 Support is enabled for IPv4, IPv6, TCP/IP,
        UDP, ICMP, ICMPv6, and ARP.

+       The default IP addresses are 10.0.0.2 (IPv4) and fc00::2 (IPv6).
+You
+       should reconfigure these as appropriate for your test network.

     2. SD card and I2C support are not enabled.
 The I2C tool application is not enabled